lbechberger/ML4NLP/doku_in_progress.md

 *feature_selection.py* uses functions from the python library *sklearn* for the feature selection.
 The filter method that is used is named *sklearn.feature_selection.SelectKBest*, the score function is *sklearn.feature_selection.mutual_info_classif*.
 The latter function computes the mutual information between the features and the class (so interesting or not interesting).
 The resulting values can be used as a measure of the feature importance.
 The function *SelectKBest* returns the features with the highest mutual information score (ist das so??).
 Apart from that, a random forest classifier (*sklearn.ensemble.RandomForestClassifier*) is used for feature selection as an embedded method.
 Sklearns's implementation of the random forest classifier has a built-in function called *feature_importances_* that returns the feature importances.
 With these values, one can select the features that are most important according to the random forest classifier.

-The figure above (link, call/place it somehow??) shows the sorted scores of all 32 features.
+The figure above shows the sorted scores of all 32 features.
 As the two feature selection methods result in two differently ordered ratings of the importance of the features, the two rankings are represented independantly in the figure.
 The scores according to the filter method are stated by blue dots, the red ones show the scores calculated by the embedded method.
 Note that the red dots conceal some of the blue dots especially in the left half of the figure.
 Also note that features with the same value on the horizontal axis aren't necessarily the same features.
 The sorting is done for both methods seperately, as to be able to seperately decide how many features to retain for each method.
 In order to decide which features to use, one can look define a threshold for the importance score.
 It is difficult to interpret the exact values of the scores, but their distribution for one selection method can help to set such a threshold.
 For the embedded selection method (red dots), one clear jump in the score distribution occurs before the fifth important feature (between 26 and 27 on the horizontal axis).
 For the filter method selection (blue dots), the decision how many features to use is more randomly, but is based on the jump in the score distribution between feature 16 and 17.
 In total, five features selected by the filter method and 15 features selected by the embedded method are used.
 Interstingly, all five features from the first method are included in the 15 features selected by the second method.
-(are scores of different methods comparable??)

 The five features selected by both methods are the following:

 * The cosine similarity between the unweighted summed word embedding of the article to be classified and the one of the most similar article of the user profile